FBI raids home of Polymarket CEO

 Founded in 2020, Polymarket allows users to place bets on upcoming events ranging from election outcomes to sport results and weather patterns.

-Polymarket blocked US users in 2022 after reaching a $1.4m settlement for failing to register with the Commodity Futures Trading Commission, though it is possible to get around the ban by accessing the site using a VPN.
+Polymarket blocked US users in 2022 after reaching a $1.4m settlement with the Commodity Futures Trading Commission for failing to register with the agency, though it is possible to get around the ban by accessing the site using a VPN.

 The platform gained attention ahead of the election after giving Trump strong odds of beating Vice President Kamala Harris, despite opinion polls showing the race to be a dead heat.